- 📖 Geeky Medics OSCE Book

 Suggest an improvement

 What is the adrenal axis?

-The adrenal axis (hypothalamic-pituitary-adrenal axis) refers to a complex set of interactions and feedback loops between the hypothalamus, pituitary and adrenal glands.
+The adrenal axis (a.k.a. hypothalamic-pituitary-adrenal axis) refers to a complex set of interactions and feedback loops between the hypothalamus, pituitary and adrenal glands.
 This system regulates the body’s response to stress, immune function, energy expenditure, mood, emotions and libido.

 What are the adrenal glands?